collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### How to Create a Branch

 Let's go back to the screenshot of editing a file in GitHub.
 There is a radial button you can choose to indicate you want to create a new branch.
 There is also a place to give the branch a new name.
+When you click to save the changes, they will not save in the current file.
+Instead, a new branch will be created.

-You can also create and work on branches in your local development environment, which I will show you later.
+You can also create and work on branches through the command line in your local development environment, which I will show you later.

 </td></tr>